 How do you start?

-Your diabetes care team will set a guideline for how much exercise you should get, how many calories you should eat in a day, and how often you should test your blood, etc. These guidelines will likely change frequently as you work to find a plan that best suits your lifestyle and gives you the results you’re aiming for.
+Your diabetes care team will set a guideline for how much exercise you should get, how many calories you should eat in a day, if or how you should adjust your diabetes medications, and how often you should test your blood, etc. These guidelines will likely change frequently as you work to find a plan that best suits your lifestyle and gives you the results you’re aiming for.

 What is the long-term plan?